- If Bluetooth headset is not working with Microsoft Teams, this can be due to various reasons.

 - Launch Settings by pressing the Windows + I hotkey.

-- Next, select the Bluetooth troubleshooter; and click the Run the troubleshooter button.
+- Next, select the Bluetooth troubleshooter; and click the Run button.

 - Thereafter, follow the troubleshooter’s instructions to fix Bluetooth issues.